apigee/apigeelint/README.md

-  --list                                  do not execute, instead list the available plugins and formatters --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee) -h, --help                              output usage information
+  --list                                  do not execute, instead list the available plugins and formatters --maxWarnings [value]                   Number of warnings to trigger nonzero exit code (default: -1) --profile [value]                       Either apigee or apigeex (default: apigee) --norc                                  do not search for and use the .apigeelintrc file for settings -h, --help                              output usage information
 ```
 Example: